farlies/rsked/doc/CONFIGURATION.md

 syntax (ECMA-404).
 If you are unfamiliar with this, consult an [introduction to JSON](https://www.json.org/json-en.html).
 (Work on a web-based configurator for rsked schedules is in progress.)

+Configuration changes you will almost certainly want to make include:

+- `rsked/schedule.json` -- audio sources and times to play them
+- `rsked/rsked.json` -- which players to use
+- `mpd/mpd.conf` -- pathnames for music library, playlists, logs, db, socket
+- `rsked/cooling.json` -- GPIO pin assignments matching your hardware

 ### Pathnames in Configuration Files